-There are steps you (and your spouse) can take to minimize the impact the impact of a divorce on your children:
+There are steps you (and your spouse) can take to minimize the impact of a divorce on your children:

 - First, if possible, you and your spouse should present a united front to explain to your children that although you may have irreconcilable differences, and can no longer remain married to each other, they still have a mother and father who love them and care for them very much, and the divorce will not change that relationship in any way.